-The slow masticating process of the single auger crank used by the Lexen GP27 means that you'll get the full health benefit of your fresh greens.
+The slow masticating process of the single auger crank used by the Lexen GP27 juicer means that you’ll get the full health benefit of your fresh greens.

 This juicing tool mounts to your countertop via two methods: the screw clamp manually sets the juicer in place from below and a suction cup can be locked down from above.

-Since one of the extra benefits of manual juicers is that you get an arm workout as well as a healthy vegetable supplement.
-Thanks to the dual mounting mechanism, you won't have to chase the juicer as you grind.
+One of the extra benefits of manual juicers is that you get an arm workout as well as a healthy vegetable supplement.
+Thanks to the dual mounting mechanism, you won’t have to chase the juicer as you grind.

 The produce shoot offers a flared top so you can stand your greens up and let gravity feed them down into the auger as you crank.

-Handy Pantry HJ Hurricane
+2. Handy Pantry HJ Hurricane Manual Wheatgrass Juicer

 - This stainless steel unit will last for years and produce plenty of wheatgrass juice.